 - Performing one act of kindness: 1 point.

-I also automatically give myself three points each day.
-This way, I can still indulge in vices even when I don’t invest in my habits—albeit at a significantly reduced rate.
+He also automatically gives himself three points each day.
+This way, he can still indulge in vices even when he don’t invest in his habits—albeit at a significantly reduced rate.

 - One alcoholic drink: 5 points

 - One large bag of chips: 20 points

 - Large Chinese delivery order: 25 points

 I like the way he’s structured his system so that he has to work pretty hard to redeem major points for something that’s not entirely healthy (e.g. that large pizza delivery order.)